jmpsec/osctrl/docs/auth-providers.md

 (`OIDC_ISSUER_URL` → `oidc.issuerUrl`, `SAML_ACS_URL` → `saml.acsUrl`,
 and so on).
 A complete annotated example of both sections lives in `deploy/config/api.yml`.

+At startup, enabled YAML or flag-based OIDC and SAML definitions are also seeded into the `auth_providers` table with create-if-missing semantics.
+The API builds its provider registry from those rows, but the public login routes described in this guide remain gated by the resolved `oidc.enabled` and `saml.enabled` service settings.

+---

+## Database-backed provider editor

+The SPA exposes an administrator-only provider editor when `service.authProvidersEnabled` / `AUTH_PROVIDERS_ENABLED` is true (the default).
+It can create, validate, redact, reveal, update, revert, and delete OIDC or SAML rows independently of the general service-configuration UI.

+The current runtime integration is incomplete:

+- Provider discovery advertises database rows with ID-scoped login URLs, but `osctrl-api` does not currently register those ID-scoped public login, callback, ACS, or metadata routes.
+- `POST /api/v1/auth-providers/apply` queues
+  `reload-auth-providers` for `osctrl-tls`; TLS does not consume that action, and the API has no service-command consumer.

+Consequently, use the YAML/flag configuration documented below for working federated login.
+Database edits persist, but an API restart alone does not make new ID-scoped providers usable until the public route wiring is completed.
+This limitation is also recorded in [ARCHITECTURE.md](../ARCHITECTURE.md).

 ---